———————–FM Portables Mega-Shootout 2023———————–

 ***** Eton E1 – Considered by many to be the last of the great multiband portables ever made the E1 delivers top FM and SW performance.
 AM uses the whip antenna which makes it susceptible to local interference, but in low-noise remote locations or with an external antenna the E1’s AM is about as good as it gets in a portable radio.
 The E1 is arguably Eton’s crowning achievement.

-***** Eton Satellit and Executive Satellit (No Model No) – The smallish Satellit offers top FM and also has very good SW and the best AM reception in this size category of any current production radio…also great sound for this size.
+***** Eton Satellit, Executive Satellit * Elite Executive (Current Version) – These smallish portables offer top FM and also have very good SW and the best AM reception in this size category of any current production radio…also great sound for this size.
 The Executive Edition features an updated faux leather case and a new color scheme but the radios themselves are the same.

 ***** Eton/Grundig Satellit 750/Tecsun S-2000 – Great FM performance but two of three samples I tried required some fine tuning to achieve the best FM reception.
 Sensitive FM and SW reception distinguish the Satellit 750 while AM is slightly less sensitive.
 Excellent external antenna connection facilities.